 9. Emotional Intelligence

 Emotional intelligence is the capacity to recognize, interpret, and respond appropriately to emotions, both your own and others.
 You also need to recognize when someone has an emotional reaction, how it will affect them, and how it will affect the situation.
-When you possess emotional intelligence, you can manage your own emotions effectively to not affect how you operate at work or deal with other employees.
+Unlike a boss who makes an employee feel incompetent, when you possess emotional intelligence, you can manage your emotions effectively to not affect how you work or deal with other employees.

-Ioana Sima, the Chief Marketing Officer at TextMagic, a company that provides text message software for business, shared the following expert insight on emotional intelligence.
+Ioana Sima, the Chief Marketing Officer at TextMagic, a company that provides text message software for businesses, shared the following expert insight on emotional intelligence.

 65% of executives said they would prefer a better boss over a higher salary.
 This tells us one thing: a good boss is someone with a high emotional IQ, who can tackle human interaction in all its diversity and is also great at their job.
 How does someone achieve that?
 Through self-knowledge, empathy, and the right skill set for their professional role.